marinov98/MarinMacs/README.md

   #### Nodejs
   - look up how to install nodejs
-  - After installing node,  install eslint
+  - After installing node,  install eslint (npm install eslint)

   #### GIT
   ### search up how to set up git on your OperatingSystem AFTER INSTALLING IT